World and I

 World and I was a monthly magazine owned by News World Communications, an international news media corporation founded by Unification Church founder Sun Myung Moon.
-World and I started as a full-color glossy magazine in 1986 as a print magazine published by The Washington Times.
+World and I started as a full-color glossy magazine in 1986, published by The Washington Times.
 It covered a broad range of articles by scholars and experts in the areas of politics, economics, global studies, liberal arts, fine arts, general science, and books.
-The magazine ceased publication in 2004.
+The print magazine ceased publication in 2004 but it continued online until 2018.

-The World and I Online

-The print edition was later replaced by an online publication at the rate of one edition per month.
-The online publication now called The World and I Online is headquartered in New York City.

-It previously contained Spanish language pages with articles from Tiempos del Mundo, a now defunct newsweekly published in the United States and in 15 countries of Latin America.
+It previously contained Spanish language pages with articles from Tiempos del Mundo, a now defunct newsweekly published in the United States and 15 countries of Latin America.

 World and I has previously launched special features for K-12 schools, including subscription based core curriculum pages, weekly ESL and Spanish pages, teacher's guide lesson plans.